Infrastructure Canada and the Toronto Waterfront Revitalization Initiative

 - Investments in urban infrastructure, strategic land acquisitions, and recreational facilities.

-Waterfront Toronto has a 20-year mandate and $30-billion long-term plan to transform 800 hectares of brownfield lands on Toronto's waterfront into beautiful, accessible and sustainable mixed-use communities and dynamic public spaces – one of the largest infrastructure projects in North America.
+Waterfront Toronto has a 25-year mandate to transform 800 hectares of brownfield lands on Toronto's waterfront into beautiful, accessible and sustainable mixed-use communities and dynamic public spaces – one of the largest infrastructure projects in North America.

 Follow Waterfront Toronto on social media: